svn2github/ninjafirewall/trunk/readme.txt

 == Description ==

-> NinjaFirewall requires at least PHP 5.3 (5.4 or higher recommended to enable all its features), MySQLi extension and is only compatible with Unix-like OS (Linux, BSD).
+> NinjaFirewall requires at least PHP 5.3 (5.4 or higher recommended to enable all its features) or HHVM 3.4+, MySQLi extension and is only compatible with Unix-like OS (Linux, BSD).
 It is **not compatible with Microsoft Windows**.

 = A true Web Application Firewall =